Releasing a Mod

-- Optionally, the where to report problems or get help.
+- where to report problems or get help.

-This should explain what your mod does.
+Make sure you add a description key to explain what your mod or game does.
 Be concise without being vague.
 It should be short because it will be displayed in the content installer which has limited space.

 Screenshots should be 3:2 (3 pixels of width for every 2 pixels of height) and have a minimum size of 300 x 200px.

 The screenshot is displayed inside of Minetest as a thumbnail for the content.